WaterDataLab/lead/README.md

 We present a solution that is:

 - **cost effective**: open source templates are free for immediate use under MIT license. water systems may directly implement, or work with consultants to use existing designs without developing them from scratch, thereby saving budget to focus on implementation.
 Moreover, code-based solutions enable both highly customizable displays as the communication needs evolve, and automated update [microservices](watergrid.io) provide immediate results and dramatically reduce overall project maintenance and update costs over a multi-year project
-- **socially-just**: visualize income groups in the tool, and allow easy data export to prioritize replacement effort by economic need
+- **socially-just**: visualize income groups in the tool, and allow easy data export to prioritize replacement effort by economic need.
+Track replacement actions across the system over time to ensure equiable effort across income groups (reference COVID precedent for not allowing counties to move up a tier if they lowest group was 10% worse off than highest group).
 - **empathetic and tailored to the local community**: provide a flexible, customizable template and public communication strategy to be applied for each water system